 - a.
 The typical full-time student matriculates into the program in Fall quarter although other quarters are considered for admissions. - b.
-Students will meet with their program director and/or program manager to develop a Plan of Study for the first year in the program. - c.
-Bio-motor Control PTGR 580: Typically, the PhD student will register for this 3unit Core course during their first year in the program.
-This is designed to expose students to specific research laboratories within the SAHP, LLU, and in the surrounding community. - d.
+Students will meet with their program director and/or program coordinator to develop a Plan of Study for the first year in the program. - c.
+Research Rotations AHCJ 696: The PhD student will register for two 1-unit Research Rotations courses during their first year in the program.
+This course will be repeated a total of three times in the curriculum.
+This first offering is designed to expose students to the scientific method, the basic of human subject research, and the Institutional Review process.
+This second of the three courses is designed to expose students to specific research laboratories within the SAHP, LLU, and in the surrounding community. - d.
 A minimum grade of 3.0 out of 4.0 (B grade) is required for all courses with letter grading or a satisfactory (S) grade for Satisfactory/Unsatisfactory courses.